Development 6-12 Months

 - Make sure you use your babies name when you talk to them.
 Make up silly songs with their name in too.

-- Print off some photos of people they know and make them an album – either buy a cheap one or tape into Ziploc bags.
+- Print off some photos of people they know and make them a photo album.
+You could buy a cheap one or tape pictures into Ziploc bags.

 Firstly remember that each child will develop at their own pace.